QQI Level 6 Childcare (Major Award 6M2007)

 English Language Requirement: Students entering programmes leading to awards at Level 6 are expected to be able to: fluently read, draft, prepare and understand complex information, including quantitative information, that is personally relevant and reflecting a broad knowledge base.
 For example, this might include text and other information relating to abstract theoretical ideas, concerns or procedures, such as local planning concerns in relation to broader spatial strategy, political issues in relation to particular agenda, budget plans/ specifications.

-Garda Vetting is required for all Childcare placements and students can apply for this through The Open College.
-Please ask for details.
+Garda Vetting is required for all Early Years placements and learners can apply for this through The Open College.
+Please check our FAQ’s page for more information on Garda Vetting and International Vetting if you have lived oustide Ireland for 6 months or more.

 Certain assessments require completion of work, which must be observed and evaluated by a Supervisor or Line manager.